royrga/Cheat_sheets/Development Tools/Framework/React Native/ReactNative.md

 Tools:
 - [ESLint](ESLint.md)
 ## Introduction
-React Native is an open-source framework developed by Facebook for building cross-platform mobile applications using JavaScript and React.
+React Native is an open-source framework developed by Facebook for building cross-platform mobile applications using JavaScript/[TypeScript](TypeScript.md) and React.
 It allows developers to create apps for iOS and Android with a single codebase, leveraging native components for better performance and a native-like user experience.

 ## Key Features
 - **Cross-platform development**: Write once, run on both iOS and Android.